 “You sure?”
 He asks, swaying, trying to find his balance.

 “Over Westcliff way, so it’s no bother.
 I’m in no rush.”
 I hook my arm around his and he immediately leans into me.

 “You wanna get your boyfriend home before he conks out on ya,” a fat beer-boy shouts from the across the road.
 He’s one of a group of five who no doubt have been drinking all night in one of the grim pubs dotted along the seafront.
-By the looks of them most likely The Falcon or The Foresters Arms.
+Most likely The Falcon or The Foresters Arms by the looks of them.

 “Get a room ya dirty buggers,” another of the group cackles.
 Safety in numbers, I think.
 Let them go.
 Don’t throw fuel on the fire as my dad used to say.
 They walk on giggling to themselves, singing a song that I recognise but can’t quite put my finger on.